 The carrying amount of cash and cash equivalents is approximately equal to fair value since these instruments have a short term to maturity.
 The cash and cash equivalents are placed in cash deposits in NOK and EUR in different banks with satisfactory credit ratings.
-The credit risk for these funds is assessed to be low and no impairment test are performed for 2019 or 2018.
+The credit risk for these funds is assessed to be low and no impairment test are performed for 2020 or 2019.

-Conversion effects for bank deposits in foreign currency (Euro) versus NOK as functional currency for the annual group accounts was NOK -1.6 million for 2019 and NOK 9.1 million for 2018 and for the parent accounts NOK -1.5 million in 2019 and NOK 9.1 million in 2018.
+Conversion effects for bank deposits in foreign currency (Euro) versus NOK as functional currency for the Group accounts was NOK 8.5 million (2019: NOK -1.6 million) and for the parent accounts NOK 8.4 million in 2020 (2019: NOK -1.5 million).